 Welcome to Kirkgate Surgery

-We hope to keep the surgery running as smoothly as possible however the disturbances may include some noise, reduced parking and a temporary change of entrance into the surgery.
+We hope to keep the surgery running as smoothly as possible however there may be some disturbances such as increased noise and reduced parking.

 Online consultations service is now live.
 For further details please click the Online Services Tab.